Java I/O and NIO

 Java I/O (Input/Output) is a set of APIs that enables reading and writing of data (files, streams, console, network, etc.).
 It supports both byte-based and character-based data.

-Java NIO (New I/O) is a modern alternative introduced in Java 1.4 that supports buffer-oriented, non-blocking I/O with advanced features like channels, selectors, and memory-mapped files.
+Java NIO (New Input/Output) is a modern alternative introduced in Java 1.4 that supports buffer-oriented, non-blocking I/O with advanced features like channels, selectors, and memory-mapped files.

 Java Version